top of page

 The definition of gratitude is ‘the quality of being thankful’.
 Gratitude is an emotion.
 It may feel like warmth in the body or an automatic smile.

-I write down at least 3 things every night that I have been grateful for that day.
+Would you like to give it a go?
+Write down at least 3 things every night that you have been grateful for that day.
 These are sometimes events that are unexpected or surprising.
-Sometimes, its people that I am grateful to, other times it is things that I am grateful for.
+Sometimes, it's people that you are grateful to, or it can be things that you are grateful for.

-- it was really good to catch up with some friends
+- really good to catch up with some friends

-You can use a favourite pen and a special notebook...
-Or you can use any old pen and notepad.
+You can use a favourite pen and a special notebook or any old pen and notepad.
 It really does not matter.

 The process of thinking about good things and writing them down is what makes the difference.